RoliSoft/Steganography/README.md

 This method can survive an 80% JPEG compression while keeping the data completely intact and without introducing any significant visual degradation to the image during the hiding process.
 Better survival rates can be achieved, by using multiple channels and a bigger persistence value, however visual degradation may start appearing depending on the image being used.

+This technique also works for video steganography.
+While video compression can introduce a heavy data loss in regards to steganographic artifacts, a high-enough-bitrate H.264-encoded video (such as the supplied test file) can be processed and re-encoded, resulting in the same file size, same image quality, and reproducible hidden content.

 Further information regarding this method is available in [Lin, Yih-Kai.
 "A data hiding scheme based upon DCT coefficient modification." _Computer Standards & Interfaces_ 36.5 (2014): 855-862.](http://ms12.voip.edu.tw/~paul/Papper/Steganography/DCT/A_data_hiding_scheme_based_upon_DCT_coefficient_modification.pdf)

 ### Discrete Wavelet Transformation